 Because we found the study and science behind love so fascinating, we asked Cacioppo to explain everything in further detail for us—you’re welcome—and also reached out to neuroscientist and holistic wellness expert Leigh Winters for further elaboration on the matter.
 Keep scrolling to find out the science behind falling in love.

-We all recognize the telltale signs of falling in love—butterflies, obsessive thoughts, separation anxiety…oh, just us?
+We all recognize the telltale signs of falling in love, like butterflies and not being able to get them off of your brain.
 Anyway, Cacioppo says that love carries many definitions, but the one used nowadays in science “characterizes love not only as a basic instinct and emotion but also a complex psychological emotional mental state which involves four dimensions.”
 Those four dimensions are chemistry, cognition, preference/rewarding mechanisms, and an intention to be with a significant other.

 “When it comes to love, our memory can be a little hazy, and it’s easy to embellish the overall experience,” expressed Winters.
 “Some memory research shows that our first memory of meeting our romantic partners may very well be a projection of our current feelings onto past memories.
 You have to ask yourself: Can you really love someone without ever talking to them or getting to know them?”
 According to Winters, probably not.